hantsy/jakartaee9-servlet-starter-boilerplate/README.md

 ## Eclipse Jetty 11

-The new `jetty-maven-plugin` reorganises the former `run-fork` goal and provides 3 modes to run a Jetty server.
+The new `jetty-maven-plugin` reorganizes the former `run-fork` goal and provides 3 modes to run a Jetty server.

 * EMBEDDED
 * FORKED
 * EXTERNAL

-By default, the mode is `EMBEDDED`, similar to the simplest `jetty:run` goal in the previous version.
+The default mode is `EMBEDDED` similar to the simplest `jetty:run` goal in the previous version.

 The `FORKED` mode uses a forked thread to run the application.

-The `EXTERNAL` mode will run the application on an external Jetty server.
+The `EXTERNAL` mode runs the application on an external Jetty server.

-This application provides a configuration for `EXTERNAL` mode, check the *jetty-external* profile.
+This sample project provides a configuration for `EXTERNAL` mode.
+Check the *jetty-external* Maven profile.

-Download a copy of the latest [Eclipse Jetty 11](https://www.eclipse.org/jetty) and set an environment variable `JETTY_HOME` to the location of jetty.
+Download a copy of the latest [Eclipse Jetty 11](https://www.eclipse.org/jetty) and set an environment variable `JETTY_HOME` to the location of the Jetty distribution.

 ```bash
 mvn clean jetty:run -Pjetty-external